House of CB

 House of CB, Westfield Stratford City, London.

 House of CB (House of Celeb Boutique) is a women's fashion retailer founded by Conna Walker in 2010 and headquartered in London, UK.
 Since the start of the brand, Walker wanted to design clothing that would give the illusion of an hourglass silhouette, and continues to be the brand's unique selling proposition.
 House of CB is known for its form-fitting and tailored pieces, producing designer-inspired party clothing.
 The company currently has over 40 retail locations, 4.5 million followers on social and achieved in $15 million in 2018 profits.

 History

 The brand was founded by a then 17 year old, Conna Walker, who started her business buying and selling ready-made pieces, from China, under the name of Celeb Boutique on eBay.
 She would eventually build her own website and rebrand to House of CB with a £3,880 loan from her father.
 The brand includes a full collection of womenswear that also covers lingerie, swimwear, shoes, and accessories.
 Its garments have been worn by celebrities, such as Beyoncé, Gigi Hadid, Lady Gaga, Jennifer Lopez, and the Kardashians.
 In 2016 Walker introduced House of CB's younger sister brand, Mistress Rocks.
 House of CB is considered more sustainable than other "Throw-away fashion" because it is of higher quality and shelf-life.
+“In 2019, founder Conna Walker was named to the Forbes 30 under 30 Europe list in the Art & Culture category, recognizing her success in building House of CB into an international fashion retailer.”